kyma-project/kyma/docs/compass/08-10-runtime-agent-configmap.md

 ---
-title: Create a ConfigMap
+title: Configure Runtime Agent with Compass
 type: Tutorials
 ---

-This tutorial shows how to create a ConfigMap in the Runtime Agent Deployment.
-The default deployment is `compass-agent-configuration`.
+This tutorial shows how to configure Runtime Agent with Compass.

 ## Prerequisites